-- 1. All individual teams have a district Student Activity Account established to be used for revenue/expenses above and beyond what is administered through each building's athletic account. - 2.
-All fund raising activities should be administered through the school's Student Activity Account. - 3.
+- 1. Any financial activity involving collecting or soliciting funds on behalf of a team or school (fundraising, crowdsourcing, etc) must be approved by the Athletic Director without exception.
+Efforts to collect funds outside of district approved policies can result in discipline, and personal legal consequences. - 2.
+All individual teams have a district Student Activity Account established to be used for revenue/expenses above and beyond what is administered through each building's athletic account. - 3.
+All fund raising activities should be administered through the school's Student Activity Account. - 4.
 A budget shall be submitted each year for each team collecting/expending funds including camps.
-Budget prep instructions can be found in the Student Activity Handbook - 4.
-All fundraising activities must follow the approval and accounting procedures developed by the district treasurer. - 5.
-Profits from fund raising activities may be used for any legal team purpose, provided the expenditure is part of the groups approved budget. - 6.
-Items purchased by the Boosters or PTA for any athletic group are considered donations and must be approved by the Athletic Director accepted by the Board of Education - 7.
+Budget prep instructions can be found in the Student Activity Handbook - 5.
+All fundraising activities must follow the approval and accounting procedures developed by the district treasurer. - 6.
+Profits from fund raising activities may be used for any legal team purpose, provided the expenditure is part of the groups approved budget. - 7.
+Items purchased by the Boosters or PTA for any athletic group are considered donations and must be approved by the Athletic Director accepted by the Board of Education - 8.
 All personnel expenses must be paid from the district General Fund.